-Fields Type Values keypair_lim iRes ouThe maximum amount of total resource slots allowed for the current access key.
-It may Slot contain infinity values as the string "Infinity".
-Ob- ject keypair_usi nResouThe amount of total resource slots used by the current access key.
-Slot Ob- ject keypair_rem aRasin The amount of total resource slots remaining for the current access key.
-It may contain Slot infinity values as the string "Infinity".
-Ob- ject scaling_gro where the immount of total resource slots remaining for the current scaling group.
-It may contain Slot infinity values as the string "Infinity" if the server is configured for auto-scaling.
-Ob- ject presets list The list of Resource Preset Object, but with an extra boolean field allocatable which indicates if the given resource slot is actually allocatable considering the keypair's resrouce limits and the scaling group's current usage.
+Fields Type Values

+keypair_lim

+sourceontain infinity values as the string "Infinity".

+Slot

+Ob-

+, , ject The second Country and the second secon

+keypair_usi

+source Slot

+Ob-

+iect

+keypair rem after in the amount of total resource slots remaining for the current access key.
+It may contain

+sourcinfinity values as the string "Infinity".

+Slot

+Ob-

+ject

+scaling_gro eTheiamount of total resource slots remaining for the current scaling group.
+It may contain

+sourcinfinity values as the string "Infinity" if the server is configured for auto-scaling.

+Slot Ob-

+ject

+presets list The list of Resource Preset Object, but with an extra boolean field allocatable which

+P100000 indicates if the given resource slot is actually allocatable considering the keypair's resrouce

+limits and the scaling group's current usage.